There’s a saying that goes “celebrate the little moments because one day you’ll look back and realise they were big moments.”

 The Dutch healthcare system leaves a lot to be desired

-For any expat it’s enough to make you take a trip to your birth country for all the procedures and meds you might need — but then you consider how expensive basic insurance here is and you figure you may as well try make the best of what you’ve paid for!
+For any expat, it’s enough to make you take a trip to your birth country for all the procedures and meds you might need — but then you consider how expensive basic insurance here is and you figure you may as well try to make the best of what you’ve paid for. 🤷

 Schiphols bag scanners are the best thing since sliced bread

 No jokes.
 There’s no hassle about trying to fit all of your toiletries into a tiny plastic bag.
 At Schiphol, I’m just told to “Keep everything in your bag”.
 Simple pimple.
-It’s about time the rest of the airports join us in 2019.
+It’s about time the rest of the airports join us here in the Dutch lands.

 Spreek jij Nederlands?